moorepants/BicycleParameters/README.rst

 - Added Travis support.
 - The minimum yeadon version is bumped to 1.1.1 and code updated to reflect the new yeadon api.
+- The minimum version of uncertainties is bumped to 2.0.

 0.1.3
 -----